Coming soon is our Mapping Competition! Watch this space and our social media for updates!

-The Indiana Citizens Redistricting Commission (ICRC) will demonstrate how the redistricting process in Indiana should be conducted.
-The ICRC will show that a politically balanced group of citizens working transparently and in cooperation with citizens can devise districts that will serve the public interest, not the interests of politicians.
+We are demonstrating how the redistricting process in Indiana should be conducted.
+The ICRC is showing that a politically balanced group of citizens, working transparently and in cooperation with citizens, can devise districts that will serve the public interest, not the interests of politicians.

 Questions?
 Email us here.